Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/Usage/python.md

 **Linux users:** `mapepire-python`'s `gssapi` dependency compiles against your system's Kerberos headers during install.
 If `pip install mapepire-python` fails with `krb5-config: not found`, install `libkrb5-dev` (Debian/Ubuntu) or `krb5-devel` (RHEL/Fedora) first — see the [install instructions above](#install-with-pip).
 :::

-To get started with `mapepire-python`, you will need to setup a connection credentials for the Mapepire server.
+To get started with `mapepire-python`, you will need to set up connection credentials for the Mapepire server.
 You can use a dictionary to store the connection details:

 ```python
 from mapepire_python import connect